ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 ## Brief history of integrity headers

-The Content-MD5 header field was originally introduced to provide integrity, but HTTP/1.1 in https://tools.ietf.org/html/rfc7231#appendix-B obsoleted it:
+The Content-MD5 header field was originally introduced to provide integrity, but HTTP/1.1  [RFC7231] in appendix-B obsoleted it:

   > The Content-MD5 header field has been removed because it was
   >  inconsistently implemented with respect to partial responses.

-[RFC3230] provided a more flexible solution introducing the concept of "instance", and the headers Digest and Want-Digest.
+[RFC3230] provided a more flexible solution introducing the concept of "instance", and the headers `Digest` and `Want-Digest`.

 ## This proposal